boombador/boombador.github.io/_posts/2014-09-20-streams-and-redirection-bash.md

 ## File Descriptors and Redirects

-You may have noticed that we have not yet learned how to redirect the error stream, but in order to do so we must understand the numerical handle used by the operating system to refer to the stream known as file descriptors.
+You may have noticed that we have not yet learned how to redirect the error stream, but in order to do so we must talk about file descriptors, the reference handles used by the operating system to refer to the stream.

 File descriptors are indices into a table of file objects maintained by the operating system that underly the streams that are used for inter-process communication.
 A summary of the default streams,